hoangsc/cd1756-Azure-Applications-project/WRITEUP.md

 With created VM with Standard B1s - basic size  we will spend $4.09/month while we can create App service with free tier for deploy our application.

 - Scalability:
-We can easily scale of VM such as CPU, RAM, storage when the application grows while App service can we only support to maximum of 14GB of memory and 4 vCPU cores per instance
+We can easily scale of VM such as CPU, RAM, storage when the application grows while App service can scale up/out with App Service plan but can we only support to maximum of 14GB of memory and 4 vCPU cores per instance.

 - Availability:
 Both of VM and App Service ensue high availability.
 VM provide 2 two options when it comes to scaling—Virtual Machine Scale Sets and Load Balancers .
 App service support both Linux and Windows environments but limited set of programming languages